pappicio/esphome4klipper/README.md

 GPIO37 multiplug turn ON/OFF push Button

-GPIO3 and gnd to push button2

-GPIO4 (5V and GND) to relay module to pilote it

 and 220V to power supply and from its output 5v to esp32 GPIO: 5V and GND

 flash esphome on ESP32 and copy/paste or add config files on klipper files, restart 3D printer and you're ON!